Heal your gut, heal your brain

 - Fresh organic fruits and veggies

-Some practitioners emphasize a Paleo diet with a lot of organic animal products such as bone broth, red meat, and collagen.
+Kelly Brogan, MD emphasizes an ancestral diet with a lot of organic animal products such as bone broth, red meat, and collagen.

-Here are a couple of links on plant-based vs high protein paleo for depression:
+Here are a couple of links on plant-based vs. high protein paleo for depression:

 - The best diet to fight depression